 Come and try us out.

 It’s all his idea.
-If you have an issue with anything at Quaff, please complain to Toby@quaffwine.com.
-He will listen carefully and then most likely pass it smoothly on to Fabien to fix.
+If you have an issue with anything at Quaff, please complain to firstname.lastname@example.org.
+He will listen carefully and then most likely pass it smoothly on to Matt to fix.

 Sarah also joined us in the summer of 2013.
-After finishing a design degree here in Brighton, she decided the wine trade sounded much more fun so spent time in various parts or the country working in wine merchants and wholesalers, she latterly spent time managing people in hotels and restaurants, which is never a good idea, so she’s back to her roots now with us.
-And the design still comes in handy for all the sign writing and calligraphy that needs done.
+After finishing a design degree here in Brighton, she decided the wine trade sounded much more fun so spent time in various parts or the country working in wine merchants and wholesalers.
+She latterly spent time managing people in hotels and restaurants, which is never a good idea, so she’s back to her roots now with us.
+Her design skills still come in handy for all the sign writing and calligraphy that needs to be done.
 As a Scot, Sarah knows more than most about the whisky section, and she debunks a few stereotypes by being the healthiest person we know in the wine trade, with all her vegetariansim and active lifestyle shtick.
 So much for deep fried Mars bars and Buckfast then…